David Beckham Academy: London

 The Academy in London was situated on the Greenwich Peninsula in east Greenwich, close to The O2 and North Greenwich Underground station.
 Its temporary building was opened on 28 November 2005, with backing from the Anschutz Entertainment Group and sponsorship from Volkswagen Group and Adidas.
 Its indoor arena, built by London based company ES Global, housed two full-sized, artificially turfed pitches, alongside an education and administration centre, and a sports medical centre.
 It closed in 2009.
 Despite the millionaire player's backing, the London Academy's closure included redundancies among coaching and support staff, and deprived hundreds of children (including Beckham's niece and two nephews) from east and south-east London of their football training.

 The facility was subsequently known as The London Soccerdome and used for football coaching though run by a different organisation.
-It closed in October 2014, with the site to be redeveloped into housing, and the dome structure being dismantled and re-erected in Southend as part of the Fossetts Farm Stadium for Southend United Football Club.
+It closed in October 2014, with the site to be redeveloped into housing, and the dome structure being dismantled and transported to Southend-on-Sea to be part of a training facility for Southend United.
+However, ten years later (May 2024), the metal structures, bought by club chairman Ron Martin for £460,000, were lying unused, rusting away and covered in weeds and brambles around the perimeter of Southend's training ground.

 California

-The Los Angeles Academy was based at the Home Depot Center in Carson, California, on the campus of California State University, Dominguez Hills, which is a $150 million multi-sport facility built on 125 acre of land (and home of Major League Soccer (MLS) team the Los Angeles Galaxy).The California branch also closed in late 2009.
+The Los Angeles Academy was based at the Home Depot Center in Carson, California, on the campus of California State University, Dominguez Hills, which is a $150 million multi-sport facility built on 125 acre of land (and home of Major League Soccer (MLS) team the Los Angeles Galaxy).
+The California branch also closed in late 2009.